 Refund of Credit Balances

 A refundable credit balance may result on your student account due to financial aid payments, loan disbursements, account adjustments, and/or payments posted to your account.Refunds are issued by direct deposit to your bank account.
 Direct deposits can be made to any U.S. financial institution where you have a checking or savings account.
-Please complete a Direct Deposit Authorization to ensure your refund reaches you as quickly as possible (directions are on the form).
+Please visit the Forms & Requests tab in DukeHub to add or manage your direct deposit information.

 Refunds are issued to you/the student.
 In some limited instances, refunds of credit balances on your student account will be issued to a separate party; this occurs when: